ezrarush/battleship/README.md

 #WIP
 This project is not finished.

-Currently only two clients may :login to the server for a :medium sized match with no :opponent option

 #Description

-A modern OpenGL networked real time battleship game meant to be a working implementation of [userial's app example](https://github.com/nklein/userial#protocol) so that readers may better understand the protocol.
+A modern OpenGL networked real time battleship game meant to be a working example of [userial's game protocol](https://github.com/nklein/userial#protocol).

+Changes made to the protocol:

+- Only two clients may login to the server so the opponent parts have been removed from the login and welcome messages.
+- Only one board size implemented (i.e. :medium).
-One change to the protocol is that ships will be placed on a field of floats because of OpenGL.
+- Ships will be placed on a field of floats and not integers because OpenGL uses floats.
+- Typographical errors corrected to keep naming consistent throughout the code (e.g. :client-opcodes and :server-opcodes changed to :client-opcode and :server-opcode respectively)

+These changes may be reverted in a future update.

 #How to Play